call4paperz/call4paperz/README.md

 Edit the file `.env` generated in the project's root dir and add your keys for twitter and facebook applications.

-### PostgreSQL

-The setup will create a `config/database.yml`, the user configuration will point to your current s.o. user.

-Edit this file if you need, or if the setup process fail trying to use the credentials auto generated.

 ### let's go!

 Then start the server with the following command: